metaodi/metaodi.github.io/posts/2015/09/why-i-am-against-e-voting.md

 So maybe the software has been replaced between the review and the runtime.
 Or it could have been changed at runtime.
 We simply cannot say.
-If we could, we would have solved the [Halting problem](https://en.wikipedia.org/wiki/Halting_problem).
+If we could, we would have solved the [Halting problem](https://en.wikipedia.org/wiki/Halting_problem) (see also [this excellent explanation](http://www.wired.com/2014/02/halting-problem/) about why this is the case).

 We as a society have to decide if we're willing to take the risk, that the E-Voting system might get hacked.
 That it might be broken.